-A resident Ukrainian legal entity or individual entrepreneur may acquire non-cash foreign currency in Ukraine only through a duly licensed Ukrainian commercial bank or non-bank financial institution which obtained a general license from the NBU, and only in a limited number of cases and with the submission to such bank or non-bank financial institution of various documents confirming the legitimacy of the purchase.
+A resident Ukrainian legal entity or individual entrepreneur may acquire non-cash foreign currency in Ukraine only through a duly licensed Ukrainian commercial bank or other licensed non-bank financial institution, and only in a limited number of cases and with the submission to such bank or non-bank financial institution of various documents confirming the legitimacy of the purchase.
 Instances in which such a purchase will be permitted include the need for such resident to discharge payment obligations to a non-resident in connection with:

-• purchase of goods or services from such non-resident; repayment of a loan extended by such non-resident and/or the payment of interest thereon; and • payment of dividends or other income earned as a result of such non-resident's investment.
+- purchase of goods or services from such non-resident; repayment of a loan extended by such non-resident and/or the payment of interest thereon; and - payment of dividends or other income earned as a result of such non-resident's investment.